May 2013

 March 2, 2013

 I have just revisited the 1997 movie, Amistad, based on an actual case.
 In 1839, a Spanish Cuban slave ship washed up on shore with only Africans on board, the crew, with the exception of two White men, having been killed.
 The queen of Spain demanded the return of the vessel with its “cargo.”
 The two White survivors claimed the cargo as well, based on fraudulent documents.
-But even the more...
+But even more...

 Puritanism Has A Long Global History.